-This site has been designed to assist businesses become better prepared to survive and recover when disasters strike and to encourage the private sector to engage itself in community disaster preparedness, response, and recovery initiatives.
+This site has been designed to assist businesses in becoming better prepared to survive and recover when disasters strike and to encourage the private sector to engage itself in community disaster preparedness, response, and recovery initiatives.
 It provides quick access to key preparedness and recovery resources.

 Businesses: Economic Engine of Our Communities

 Palm Beach County's business sector consists of more than 74,000 businesses, employs 546,000 people, pays $15 billion a year in wages (exclusive of benefits), generates $60 billion in annual sales receipts, and accounts for a third of the County's tax base.
 Its continued health is critical to the health of the community.
 By virtue of its proximity to the coast (91% of businesses are within 10 miles of the coast), Palm Beach County's business base is highly susceptible to hurricanes and other natural disasters.
 Eighty percent of County businesses have fewer than 10 employees.